 An ML probe request is a Probe Request frame that is sent outside the context of active scanning that is used to discover an AP:

 —with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS.

+—with the MLD subfield set to the MLD ID which identifies the targeted AP MLD (#CID2162, 2163)

 —and that includes a Probe Request variant Multi-Link element defined in 9.4.2.295b.3 (Probe Request variant Multi-Link element).